ClaytonSiby/Magic-Books-Inc/README.md

 -  `cd The_Calculator`

 ### install all dependencies by running:
-- `npm install`
+- `yarn install`

 - you can view the project live by runnig `yarn start`
-- for production release/deployment run `yarn run build` to bundle a minified version of the code.
+- for production release/deployment run `yarn build` to bundle a minified version of the code.

 ## Author